To provide a learning environment which will encourage our children to achieve their best always.

 DROP OFF ZONE

-Parents are informed through the newsletter about class tips, camps, sporting events etc. Permission is essential - No slip, No trip.
-Parent transport must comply with the school’s Transport Safety Policy e.g current WOF and REGO, licensed driver, students safely restrained etc.
+Parents are informed through the newsletter about class tips, camps, sporting events etc. You may also recieve emails from your child's classroom/ base teacher.
+The school also communicates via Seesaw and the school App.
+Permission is essential - No slip, No trip.
+Parent transport must comply with the school’s Transport Safety Policy e.g current WOF and REGO, licensed driver, students safely restrained etc. All parent camp helpers must be vetted.
+This could take 30-40 days.
+It would be wise to fill in a police vet form when you enrol your child.
+Vets last for 3 years and cost $10 to process.

 Please inform the school of your email address and current telephone number.
 All email addresses and telephone numbers are protected by the Privacy Act.
 It is very important to let the school office know if you have changed telephone numbers, an email address or a street address in case of an emergency.
 Parents with smart phones are asked to download the school App from the playstore or itunes.
 During a major emergency, we will contact parents via the App.